 What does it involve?

 Marketing is a key part of any business.
-Put simply, marketing is teaching potential consumers why they should choose your product or service over competitors by choosing the right method and defining the message.
-The nature of these roles often mean what you work on could be diverse and change day to day.
+Put simply, marketing is choosing the right method and defining a clear message to teach potential consumers why they should choose your product or service over that of your competitors.
+The nature of these roles often means what you work on could be diverse and change every day.
 One week you could be working on advertising for the business, maybe on social media, whilst another week you might be testing a new product or service concept with your customers.

-Whilst a degree in Marketing is useful it isn’t essential.
-Essay based subjects are a good starting block for a career in marketing such as History, English, Journalism and languages.
-Fast paced and varied it is a great way to get a range of experience quickly to set you on the path to a more senior marketing or communications role.
+Whilst a degree in Marketing is useful, it isn’t essential.
+Essay-based subjects such as History, English, Journalism and languages are a good starting point for a career in marketing.
+Fast-paced and varied, it is a great way to get a range of experience quickly to set you on the path to a more senior marketing or communications role.

 At TalentPool we think about marketing in broadly three categories: 'Agency', 'Corporate' and 'SME':

-At its best: A core function in nearly all businesses, exposed to both the internal and external elements of the company, covering everything from delicate corporate communications to planning and launching striking visual campaigns; fun people, plenty of parties, well respected and lots of scope for glamour, drama and excitement - all whilst developing very transferable skills.
+At its best: A core function in nearly all businesses, marketing is a well-respected area of business and exposes you to both the internal and external elements of the company, covering everything from delicate corporate communications to planning and launching striking visual campaigns.
+It can also be full of fun people and plenty of parties, and has lots of scope for glamour, drama and excitement - all whilst developing very transferable skills.